Applying for Student Visa

 The Australian Government requires all tertiary institutions to ensure that international students have their study and results monitored constantly during their study in Australia.
 You are required to complete your course in the time indicated on your COE.

 If you have a student visa, you must study full time, and are permitted to work part time.
 Failure to comply with these requirements may result in your visa being cancelled.
 If this happens you will be required to leave Australia.
-Details about working while studying are available from the Department of Immigration.
+Details about working while studying are available from the Department of Home Affairs.